 Ritamada is one of those lovely places you won’t find in the tourist brochures.
 It is beautiful, peaceful, and private, with some of the best views on the Capricorn Coast, but it is difficult to find and difficult to get to.

 For that reason, not surprisingly, Ritamada is a popular, if illegal, haunt for nudists.
+This practice has probably slowed down in the 2020s with the massive influx of new residents in the greater Emu Park area.

 Fishing off the beach can be good at times, as the channel runs around the headland from Tanby Point, before continuing on to Kinka Creek and Causeway Lake.
 Bream and whiting are the common local catches from the beach.